Skip to navigation Skip to content

 • Remote Community Volunteers

-The Department of Employment and Workplace Relations will determine the participant's CDP employment services eligibility and therefore job seeker registration type:
+The Department of Employment and Workplace Relations will determine the participant's RAES employment services eligibility and jobseeker registration type based on the answers provided on the Job seeker registration and provider referral information screen.

-Remote Fully Eligible job seekers are those who live in a designated CDP remote region and meet one of the following 4 criteria.
+Remote Fully Eligible job seekers are those who live in a designated RAES region and meet one of the following 4 criteria.

-Customers who have mutual obligations requirements and receive or claim any of the following:
+Customers who have mutual obligations or participation requirements and receive or claim any of the following:

 • JobSeeker Payment (JSP)